martinpiper/BombJack/README.md

 		Then front most layer	= %00 (0)

 0x9e09	0xlg	Setup extents for overscan to enable the border(g = greater than, and l = less than) in 8 pixel steps
+	Overscan mode is always on, so this needs to be set to sensible values Sensible wide value for this is 29 which hides the left edge (including 16x16 tiles) and brings in the right edge in slightly
+	This gives a 320 pixel wide screen, displaying a full width of 40 8x8 characters

 0x9e0a	0x01	Enable layer 1
 		0x02	Enable layer 2